Puerto Rico at the 2011 Pan American Games

-Puerto Rico competed at the 2011 Pan American Games in Guadalajara, Mexico from October 14 to 30, 2011.
-Puerto Rico sent 250 athletes in 30 sports.
-It was the most successful Panamerican games for Puerto Rico, going from a maximum of three gold medals to winning six in these games.
+Puerto Rico competed at the 2011 Pan American Games in Guadalajara, Mexico from 14 to 30 October 2011.
+The nation sent 250 athletes competing in 30 sports.
+This was Puerto Rico's most successful appearance at the Pan American Games, increasing its previous best of three gold medals to six at this edition.

 Medalists

 Archery

-Puerto Rico has qualified one male and three female athletes in the archery competition.
+Puerto Rico qualified one male and three female athletes for the archery competition.